JTarness/Network-Programming-Final-Project/README.md

 ## Running the Application
 1. Open the APO folder and run APO application (this starts the API)
-2. Open the register file and add credentials
+2. Open the registration page file and add credentials
 3. Run PythonServer.py through terminal or direcly

 ## Features